socaria/innovamat-challenge/README.md

 </p>

-.
-Create a new `Collection` to group there all the requests that we are going to make for this project.
+1. Create a new `Collection` to group there all the requests that we are going to make for this project.
 For that click on the `Collections` button, then select `+` and give it a name.

 <p align="center">
   <img src=https://user-images.githubusercontent.com/103151285/223133669-e729b1a9-5738-4cd8-969c-5ec964e2fcb6.png alt='Img' />
 </p>

-2. Create a new `Request`, give it a name
+2. Create a new `Request` and give it a name

 <p align="center">
   <img src=https://user-images.githubusercontent.com/103151285/223133729-c7b35acf-c017-4374-b639-6674403c74e6.png alt='Img' />